ramonpzg/music-semantic-search/README.md

 ```
 ### 1.1 Dependencies

 Create a virtual environment with your favorite tool.
+This app was tested with python 3.10 and 3.11, but
+other versions might work well as well.

 ```bash
 # with mamba or conda
 mamba env create -n my_env python=3.11